logo for raise-smart-kid.com

 School-age children have longer attention spans.
 They are more likely to stick with things until the project is finished, the problem solved, or the argument resolved.
 Doing things together with friends, teamwork, and following rules become very important.
 This age group is fascinated by rules and can develop games with extensive rules and rituals.

 Because of their developing imaginations and rich fantasy lives, they may have trouble telling fantasy from reality.
 They may also talk about imaginary friends.
-Early childhood activities will give preschoolers clear and simple rules so that they know the boundaries of acceptable behavior.
+Activities for early childhood will give preschoolers clear and simple rules so that they know the boundaries of acceptable behavior.

 Whether you call it K, Kindergarten, Grade 1 or Early Elementary in your country, this is the place where you will find a short course on how to play kid games and playthings listing the skills associated with play, appropriate playthings and what caregivers can do for 6 - 9 year old children and how to guide them through this very important developmental stages.

-Ages Stages Child Development: 6 - 9 years
+Ages and Stages of Child Development: 6 - 9 years

 SOCIAL: